World leaders gather in Paris to mark 100 years since end of First World War

-PARIS – Prime Minister Justin Trudeau will stand alongside more than 60 world leaders today in Paris, turning the annual ceremony in the French capital into a global commemoration of the end of the First World War.
+A wall of world leaders walked somberly through the centre of Paris today, turning the annual Nov.
+11 ceremony in the French capital into a global reminder of the horrors of the First World War and the efforts to prevent it from happening again.

-Among the world leaders in attendance will be U.S. President Donald Trump, Russian President Vladimir Putin and German Chancellor Angela Merkel, who will stand with French President Emmanuel Macron during the hour-long ceremony.
+Holding black umbrellas, the leaders, including Prime Minister Justin Trudeau wearing a poppy on his lapel, walked in a cold rain with stoic faces for a ceremony commemorating the 100th anniversary of the end of the First World War.

-The Nov.
-11 ceremony to mark 100 years since the end of the First World War will see a speech by Macron, the rekindling of the eternal flame at the tomb of the unknown soldier under the iconic Arc de Triomphe, and a moment of silence.
+Church bells rang out as the hour turned to 11 a.m. local time, marking the moment the guns fell silent across Europe a century ago.

 Some 650,000 Canadians and Newfoundlanders served in the First World War, and more than 66,000 of them lost their lives.
 About 172,000 more were injured.